The Department of the Senate has a single overarching outcome.

 - public awareness of the Senate and its work

-- effective support for Senate and certain joint committees
+- effective support for the Senate committees and certain joint committees

 - effective office and information technology support services for senators in their Parliament House offices.